faruk-guler/LusuaL/Native/Rocky-Linux.md

-# Rocky Linux
+# What is Rocky Linux?

-**Rocky Linux** is an open-source, free Linux distribution that is binary-compatible with Red Hat Enterprise Linux (RHEL).
-It was created as a community-driven alternative to **CentOS** after Red Hat shifted CentOS to a rolling-release model.
+**Rocky Linux** is an open-source, free Linux distribution designed to be binary-compatible with Red Hat Enterprise Linux (RHEL).
+It was created as a community-driven project after Red Hat changed the direction of CentOS to a rolling-release model, making it less suitable for many enterprise users.

 ## Key Features:
-- **Stability**: Provides a secure, reliable, and stable system with long-term support (LTS).
+- **RHEL Compatibility**: Rocky Linux is fully compatible with RHEL, providing an alternative to CentOS with similar functionality.
+- **Community-Driven**: Developed and maintained by a community of developers and contributors.
+- **Stable and Secure**: It offers long-term support (LTS) and security patches, making it a reliable choice for production environments.
-- **Open Source**: Completely free and open-source.
+- **Open Source**: Free to use, modify, and distribute, adhering to open-source principles.
-- **Package Management**: Uses **RPM** packages and **DNF** for easy software management.
-- **Support**: Community-driven with long-term support updates.

 ## Use Cases:
-- **Servers**: A great choice for enterprises requiring a stable, RHEL-compatible environment.
+- **Servers**: Ideal for server environments requiring RHEL compatibility and long-term stability.
+- **Enterprises**: Suitable for businesses that need an enterprise-grade Linux distribution without the cost of RHEL.
-- **Developers**: Ideal for developers seeking a RHEL-like experience without the associated costs.
+- **Developers**: A great choice for developers who need a reliable, stable, and RHEL-compatible platform.

-**Rocky Linux** is a solid, community-supported alternative to **CentOS**, offering the same compatibility and enterprise-level reliability.
+**Rocky Linux** provides a community-supported, RHEL-compatible solution for users seeking an open-source, stable, and secure alternative to CentOS.